More of a visual learner? Check out our video:

 - Here, you can set the price and the duration for which the price is valid.

 - Click on Add Another if you want to set up one ticket that has different price points at different times.

 - If you want to select a specific range of dates for when a ticket will be available at a certain price (for example 50% for one day only), select Date Range in the dropdown menu under Active.
-Do note that Active from is the date when attendees can start purchasing tickets at this price, and Active to is the date when the ticket will expire at 11:59 pm.
+Do note that Active from is the date when attendees can start purchasing tickets at this price, and the Active to is the date when the ticket will expire at 11:59 pm.
 For Example: If you select Active from Sept 4th and Active to Sept 5th the ticket with expire on Sept 5th at 11:59 pm.